derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide200.md

     ![](images/200/LabGuide200-dd2c64cd.png)

   - When the install is finished, configure the OCI CLI by running `oci setup config` in your SSH session.
 In a web browser on your local machine, open your **User Settings** page by selecting User Settings from the user menu in the top right corner.
+If User Settings does not appear, use the navigation menu to go to Identity->Users and select **View User Details** from the three-dots menu for your user.
 You will need some details from this page to complete the setup.

     ![](images/200/LabGuide200-854c3c06.png)